ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Convergence analysis of ULDP-AVG

-Each of these is a standard assumption in non-convex optimization.
-In particular, the second assumption, $\sigma_g$, quantifies the heterogeneity of non-i.i.d. between silos in FL and is used in many previous studies. $\sigma_g=0$ corresponds to the i.i.d. setting.
+In this section, we theoretically analyze ULDP-AVG and give a convergence analysis to compare it with existing methods.
+To this end, we use the following assumptions.
+These assumptions, commonly used in prior researches \cite{yang2021achieving, zhang2022understanding, 50448}, facilitate the derivation of convergence properties from the boundedness of derivatives, including bounded Lipschitz constants.
+In particular, the second assumption, $\sigma_g$, quantifies the heterogeneity of non-i.i.d. data between silos in FL and is used in many previous studies. $\sigma_g=0$ corresponds to the i.i.d. setting.
 For each $s \in S$ and $u \in U$, we assume access to an unbiased stochastic gradient $g^{s,u}_{t,q}$ of the true local gradient $\nabla f_{s,u}(x)$ for $s$ and $u$.

 \begin{assumption}[Lipschitz Gradient] The function $f_{s,u}$ is L-smooth for all silo $s \in S$ and user $u \in U$, i.e., $\lVert \nabla f_{s,u}(x) - \nabla f_{s,u}(y) \rVert \le L \lVert x-y \rVert$, for all $x,y \in \mathbb{R}^d$. \end{assumption}